kanisterio/kanister/examples/postgres-RDS/README.md

 $ kubectl --namespace kanister logs -l app=kanister-operator
 ```

-you can also check events of the actionset
+you can also check the events of the actionset

 ```bash
 $ kubectl describe actionset <actionset-name> -n kanister